devopsdays/devopsdays-web/content/blog/support-for-ukraine.md

 Be Informed
 ===========

-There are many sources of information right now, some are better than others.
+There are many sources of information right now; some are better than others.
 Where possible try to follow Ukrainian news directly rather than what your local news media is showing as it is more likely to be accurate and detailed.

 The following are sources that we trust: